groupbuddies/apprenticeship-guide/dayone/README.md

 ### Schedule

 The apprentice should diccuss the time to get to the office, time to leave and any other scheduling issue with the mentor.

+### Editor

+There is no mandatory editor, but it must be one of these:

+* Vim
+* Sublime
+* Atom
+* Emacs